Kankoda/LicenseKit/README.md

 ## About LicenseKit

-LicenseKit helps you protect your closed-source `Swift` libraries behind a commercial license.
+LicenseKit helps you protect your Swift-based apps and libraries with a commercial license.
+With LicenseKit, you can require that users register a valid license key before they can start using your products or certain features within.

-With LicenseKit, you can require a license key before developers can start using your libraries.
+LicenseKit lets you specify expiration date, supported platforms (iOS, macOS, tvOS, watchOS), bundle IDs, tier etc. for each license and validate the current license whenever you want.

-LicenseKit supports standard and custom license models.
-This means that a LicenseKit license can specify things like expiration date, valid bundle IDs etc. but also domain-specific features.
+LicenseKit requires a commercial license.
+You can obtain a license from the [LicenseKit website][Licenses].